Beinn Udlamain: Overview

 At 1011 metres (3317 feet) Beinn Udlamain qualifies as a Munro, and with a high prominence, a Marilyn.
 It is the highest of the Drumochter hills, however it is not the most eye catching of the group, being flat topped and shielded from a clear view from the A9 road by the surrounding Munros of Sgairneach Mhòr and A' Mharconaich.
 The best view of the mountain can be obtained from the other hills around Coire Dhomhain.
-The most common interpretation of the mountain’s name from the Gaelic language is “Gloomy Mountain” which comes from the word Ùdlaidh which means gloomy but can also mean secluded.
-Other explanations of the name put forward by mountain writers are “hill of the unsteady place” and “hill of the shaking”.
+The most common interpretation of the mountain’s name from the Gaelic language is "Gloomy Mountain" which comes from the word Ùdlaidh which means gloomy but can also mean secluded.
+Other explanations of the name put forward by mountain writers are "hill of the unsteady place" and "hill of the shaking".

 Geography

 Beinn Udlamain has a long north-south orientated summit ridge which stays above the 970 metre contour for over 1.5 kilometres.
 This ridge continues to the south to a col with a height of 809 metres which links to the adjacent Munro of Sgairneach Mhòr.
 In the opposite direction this ridge swings NE to link to A' Mharconaich which lies three km distant.
 Beinn Udlamain’s slopes consist mostly of grass and heather with very little rock but they do drop steeply to the west towards Loch Ericht and to the east to the valley of the Allt Coire Dhomhain.
 On the northern side of the mountain are two grassy corries, the Glas-choire and the Fraoch-choire, which both drain NW into Loch Ericht.
-The mountain is crossed by an ancient line of iron fence posts which mark the old boundary between Perthshire and Invernesshire, this can be an aid to navigation in poor visibility.
+The mountain is crossed by an ancient line of iron fence posts which mark the old boundary between Perthshire and Inverness-shire, this can be an aid to navigation in poor visibility.

 The rolling topography of Beinn Udlamain and its adjoining peaks make it ideal ski touring country.
 The ski circuit of A' Mharconaich, Beinn Udlamain and Sgairneach Mhor is a classic route made popular by the close accessibility of the A9 road and the fact that the hills hold snow very well.
 Drainage from Beinn Udlamain goes to the east coast of Scotland either via Loch Ericht or the Allt Coire Dhomhain, both routes eventually join the River Tay.